Charged-Particles/charged-js-sdk/README.md

 # Charged Particles SDK

 The Charged Particles SDK is a tool kit to help develops interact with the protocol with as little friction as possible.
-Click here to learn more about the protocol.
+Click [here](https://docs.charged.fi) to learn more about the protocol.

 ## Features

 - Full support for Charged Particles contracts.
-External contracts are…
 - Easy to build with.
 Just pass provider keys and a signer if you wish to write and start building!
 - Compatible with either a web ui or a node environment.
 - Built with bridged NFTs in mind.